-If you are a golf fan, you may be counting down the days until you can get out on the course again.
+If you are a golf fan like many of our members, you may be counting down the days until you can get out on the course again.
 For many fans of the game, the key to the long winter months is finding ways to keep up your game.
-Here at Red Ledges, many of our members can be found at the Jim McLean Golf School during the winter months.
-At the Jim McLean Golf School members can take lessons from our Red Ledges Instructors, practice their swing with the TrackMan simulator, or participate in simulator tournaments.
 Our Director of Golf Jon Paupore, has three tips that will help you improve your game and stay sharp during the winter months.

 Swing Up with the Driver

 Since the Driver is the least lofted club in your bag (except for the putter), it is important that you “launch” the golf ball in the air to maximize ball speed and minimize spin rate.
 In general, the flat spot of the bottom of your swing arc should be located in the middle of your stance.
 Putting the golf ball in the front of your stance (near your left instep – for a right handed golfer) will help you hit the golf ball as the club starts ascending in its arc.
 This will launch the golf ball high in the air without too much spin and increase ball speed.
 Indoors use a mirror or look at your reflection in a plane of glass to make practice swings.
 Ensure that you are keeping your upper body tilted away from the target and behind the golf ball at impact and watch the club head ascend into the impact position.